October 7, 2020

 Growing up, when the same schoolboy tried to bully me, my steel-magnolia mom would say, “Ig-nore him.
 He’s try-ing to get a rise out of you.”

-The first woman to provide accounting for a business where accounting had been relegated to men, my mom never condoned the exclusion or disparagement of anyone for any projected exploitation or abuse ever.
+The first woman to provide accounting for a business where the job of accounting had been limited to men only, my mom never condoned the exclusion or disparagement of anyone for any projected exploitation or abuse ever.

 As an adult, whenever I visited my parents, I’d feel a palpable peace the moment I stepped in their front door.
 Their unconditional love and joy inspired me to adopt the qualities of patience and tolerance or non-judgment as my applicable definition of forgiveness and pathway for change.

-Be or advance inspirational leaders who are trustworthy and audaciously attentive and responsive.
+Be or advance inspirational leaders who are trustworthy and audaciously aware and responsive.

 Before one more destructive attempt to resort to the culpable extremes of violence and enabling indifference or hopelessness, take a restorative breath.

-With trust-building boundaries, communicate and empathetically partner with everyone, including ardent challengers.
-They may be inspired to join your most grateful and enthusiastic champions.
+With trust-building boundaries, communicate and empathetically partner with even your most ardent challengers.
+They may be inspired to become your most gratefully enthusiastic champions.

-Ensure enhanced environmental protections, including safe renewable energy and native organic land use without delay!
-Expedite globally integrated mitigations and, as yet, the possible reversal of even worse climate disasters now.
-Otherwise you can expect even worse cataclysmic deaths and mass displacements, annual billion-dollar losses, and the extinction of a million species during our Earth’s already hottest years on record.
+Ensure enhanced environmental protections, including safe and clean renewable energy and native organic land use — without delay!
+Expedite globally integrated mitigations to reverse the worst climate crises now.
+Otherwise expect increasing cataclysmic deaths and mass displacements, annual billion-dollar losses, and the extinction of a million species during our Earth’s already hottest years on record.

-Throughout the process, remember the teaching of the Reverend Martin Luther King, Jr.: Be the overdue peace we wish to see in the world.
+Throughout the process, remember the teaching of the Reverend Martin Luther King, Jr.: Be the peace you wish to see in the world.

 Studies conducted by political scientists Erica Chenoweth and Maria J. Stephan found that nonviolent civil resistance movements, such as the transformative pro-democracy boycott of white businesses during apartheid in South Africa, are far more likely than violence to produce lasting change.

-Expedite our world’s lifesaving shift from the push of projected evil to the only true and lasting power of unconditional oneness and love.
+Expedite our world’s lifesaving shift from the push of projected evil to the only true and everlasting power of our Divinely universal oneness and love.

 How are you applying your talents and abilities to serve as a unifying force for love?